Ultra High CRI LED Lightbulb

-I didn't design this bulb but I've personally tested dozens in the last few months in search of perfection.
-This filament bulb is absolutely the best there is.
+Filament bulbs are the next generation, and this filament bulb is absolutely the best there is.
 There, I did all the work for you!
 No need to waste your own time and money trying to navigate all the BS and hype out there.

 I wanted to give you the opportunity to try these bulbs for yourself NOW so I talked the manufacturer into allowing me to run a pre-order.
 They have been awesome to work with and take lighting as seriously as I do.
 Pshhh, nerds.

 What did I learn from testing so many bulbs?

-Yes, "good" is my subjective opinion but I've been working with light for the last 10 years and I have darned good idea of what is "good" and what is not.
+Yes, "good" is my subjective opinion but it's also scientific fact...if you know what factors to measure.
+I've been working with light for the last 10 years and I have darned good idea of what is "good" and what is not.
+I also know how to test a light source to modern standards.
 These bulbs simply produce superior light quality that looks natural.

-2700K color temperature?
+2700K color temperature:

 Yeah, I hear you.
 I wanted different color temperatures too...until I actually tried this bulb.
 Really.
 2700K is about what people are used to with incandescent and halogen bulbs.
 For a flashlight, I really love 4000K, but for lighting at home I (little did I know) reeeeealy love 2700K.